 Welcome to Cheaha State Park – Self Guided CCC Tour

-1. Caretakers Cottage –Completed in 1935 and located on 281 across from the store.
+1. Caretakers Cabin –Completed in 1935 and located on 281 across from the store.
 (This is a caretakers residence please do not enter).

-2. Bunker Tower - Named after the first Alabama State Park Director (aka Observation Tower or the fire tower) was built by Company 468 SP -7 and Company 468 SP-2 dedicated April 4, 1936.
-The tower is made of native stone and now holds the CCC museum.
+2. Bunker Tower - Named after the first Alabama State Park Director (aka Observation Tower or the Fire Tower).
+This structure was built by Company 468 SP -7 and Company 468 SP-2 dedicated April 4, 1936.
+The tower is made of native Cheaha Quartzite stone and houses the CCC museum.
 You can find this by driving up the one way past the motel, turn to the left at the stone marker; you will find the tower on your left.
 The tower was completed in 1935.
 Please see the original painting of Bunker Tower located in the museum.
 The tower is approximately 75 feet high with walls 6 feet thick.
 This is the highest Point in Alabama.

-3. CCC Worker Statue – Dedicated May 2015.
+3. CCC Worker Bronze – Dedicated May 2015.
 An Eagle Scout project and donations by many CCC supporters made this the first in the State of Alabama.
-Located in front of the Tower, you will see him guarding the Tower.
+Located in front of the Tower, he has just finished a hard day's work and welcomes you to the site.

-4. Redbud Pavilion - Driving down the road from the tower you will see a rock pavilion built by the CCC, completed in 1935.
+4. Redbud Pavilion - Driving down the road from the tower you will see a rock pavilion on your right, built by the CCC, completed in 1935.
 The rock work and details in the pavilion; along with the fireplaces, make it a favorite to all guests.
-(Bathrooms located at the end of this pavilion.)
+Restrooms located at the end of this pavilion.
 The road was at one time known as the picnic trail.
 People hiked to the picnic area from the parking lot and scenic overlook area that is now the restaurant/motel.
-Turn around at the pavilion and go back up the road past the tower to the one way road and turn left.
-Bald Rock lodge turn is on the right (see the rock sign).
+Turn around at the pavilion and go back up the road past the tower to the one-way road and turn left.
+Bald Rock Lodge turn is on the right (see the rock sign).

 7. The Caretakers Cottage & Garage –Completed 1936.
 Leaving the Bald Rock area and getting back on the loop you will turn to the right.
 The rock buildings located on the right were built by the CCC company 2420-V (please do not enter the Caretakers cottage it is occupied) the road on the right just past the cottage will lead you to the first cabins built in the park.